-- Not all the data is useful data.
-Valuable data can come in a variable number of formats and can include interviews, text, numerical information and even data charts.
+- Not all the data is useful.
+Valuable data can come in a variable number of formats and can include interviews, text, numerical information, and even data charts.
 Therefore categorizing and prioritizing data is one of the most key steps in the extensive process.
-Ultimately, the result of necessary data collected and analyzed is to produce the relevant recommendations and answers to the client’s questions.
+Ultimately, the result of the necessary data collected and analyzed is to produce the relevant recommendations and answers to the client’s questions.
 Do not try looking for answers until you have a full understanding of the questions being asked.

 - An exhaustive structure like an Issue Tree or MECE represents an essential way to arrange and plow through data in a systematic, concise manner.
 With these concepts, you will prepare, divide and segment the data until you have filtered out the problem.
 If the structure you are using does not isolate the issue, you cannot outline recommendations or offer solutions.
 Therefore, it all comes down to the structure.